-- timeout (int [default: None]) The timeout (in milliseconds) to wait for an event.
-If unspecified (or specified None), will wait forever for an event. - flags (int [default: POLLIN]) POLLIN, POLLOUT, or POLLINIPOLLOUT.
-The event flags to poll for.
+• timeout (int [default: None]) - The timeout (in milliseconds) to wait for an event.
+If unspecified (or specified None), will wait forever for an event.

-Returns events - The events that are ready and waiting, 0 if the timeout was reached with no events.
+- flags (int [default: POLLIN]) POLLIN, POLLOUT, or POLLINIPOLLOUT.
+The event flags to poll for. - Returns event_mask The poll event mask (POLLIN, POLLOUT), 0 if the timeout was reached without an event.